-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Our internal assessments during 2022/23 suggested that the performance of disadvantaged pupils was higher than in the previous year in key areas of the curriculum in the vast majority of year groups.
+Our internal assessments during 2023/24 suggested that the performance of disadvantaged pupils at EXP+ was higher than in the previous year in key areas of the curriculum in the vast majority of year groups.
+However HS attainment has not seen the same levels of improvement.

-Our assessment of the reasons for these outcomes points primarily to children returning to However, now children are back in school we are seeing the impact of the consistency of interventions and support.
+Our assessment of the reasons for these outcomes points primarily to children returning to.
+However, now children are back in school we are seeing the impact of the consistency of interventions and support.
 Children who have needed support with their well-being are beginning to cope better in school and are able to self-regulate more and understand why they feel like they do.
 This enables them to focus more on their learning.